WEATHER

 Fall colors are incredible throughout the entire region and can be enjoyed while hiking, cycling, or from the comfort of a traditional Onsen Ryokan.

+Some of the most famous areas, such as Karasawa, attract large numbers of visitors, but you can find spectacular views throughout the park.
+The dakekanba, or Erman’s beech trees, are aglow with vivid yellows, while the most brilliant reds come from the leaves of the Japanese rowan.
 The contrasts are even more breathtaking after light snowfalls, which begin in October and become heavier and more frequent as autumn progresses.
-Temperatures can drop drastically, so if you are planning to head outdoors be sure to carry appropriate hiking wear to prevent hypothermia.
+During this period, snow makes the trails slippery, leading to an increase in accidents.
+Temperatures can drop drastically, so be sure to carry warm hiking wear to prevent hypothermia.
 This is also when the mountain huts and destinations at higher elevations begin closing for winter so be sure to check availability before traveling.

 WINTER: NOVEMBER-MARCH